Tango in Hell, 2022

 DJ Nisse from Linköping in Sweden will be our new DJ on Saturday night.
 He is one of our regular DJ that has been in Trondheim many, many times.
 DJ Nisse mostly plays the “golden age” tandas with plenty of playfulness and romance in it.
 He also loves a good beat and finding good compositions within every single tanda.
 We are looking forward to listening to your music in Hell!

 You can go to Hell by all means of transportation – plane, train, bus or car (and even by boat).
 Check your flights here.
 The venue is situated a very short walk from Trondheim airport.
 If the weather is nice, it would only take 5-6 minutes.
 But if Hell freezes over, you can order a shuttle bus from the airport to the hotel on Friday (call +47 74 84 48 00).
-No shuttle bus on Sunday from the hotel – sorry about that.
-But we can give you a free ride if necessary, just contact us.
 The train station is either at Hell or Trondheim airport.
 The distance is about the same from both train stations (8-10 minutes walk).
 All buses also stops near the venue, or at Trondheim airport.
 And if arriving by car, there is free parking for you.

 The venue – Scandic Hell Hotel